DEVELOPING THE RESEARCH ESSAY

 Faculty and students are encouraged to think broadly and look for collaborative work that might include in-depth literature reviews, analysis of existing data sets, computation studies, among others.
 Additionally, the research essay might propose a new experiment that tackles an important and interesting question in your field of interest to you.
 We also anticipate that there will be students who use this opportunity to pursue independent research e.g., a student who is developing a data-driven website that tracks global COVID cases to study the impact of travel restrictions or the student who is investigating the efficacy of novel cleaning methods for N95 masks.
 Regardless of type, all of the above essay types can and should include a description of the work’s motivation, experimental design, data analysis and outcomes, as well as bibliographic information.

 Whether the work is based on prior research or is a proposal, it is important that your essay clearly describes 1) your contribution or expected contribution to the work, 2) the skills you brought to the work from prior research or course experiences, and 3) the skills you have or expect to obtain from participation in the project.
 As such, your research essay needs to be more than just a technical paper.
-The additional information that is sought aids Goldwater Scholarship reviewers to evaluate your potential for becoming a research scientist, engineer or mathematician.
-You are encouraged to use the word “I” as opposed to the word “we” in your essay to help elucidate your specific role in the work.
+The additional information that is sought aids Goldwater Scholarship reviewers to evaluate your potential for becoming a research scientist, engineer, or mathematician.
+Where appropriate, you are encouraged to use the word “I” as opposed to the word “we” in your essay to help elucidate your specific role in the work.

 The Research Essay provides the Foundation with particularly important insights into your motivation, background, experience, skills, and interest in pursuing a research career.
 This does not mean that you should simply state that you have these characteristics but that you demonstrate them through your work.